Francisco Ibáñez

 Mortandelo, by Francisco Ibàñez

-He joined the publishing house Bruguera, where he started out drawing for the magazine DDT.
-In 1958, Pulgarcito magazine published his 'Mortadelo y Filemón, Agencia de Información'.
+Ibanez joined the publishing house Bruguera, where he soon established himself as one of the key artists.
+After some first publications in DDT, he started his famous 'Mortadelo y Filemón, Agencia de Información' in Pulgarcito in 1958.
 This comic was a great hit for its absurd humor and dynamic style, and eventually got its own magazine, Mortadelo, in 1970.
-Mortadelo's popularity is not restricted to Spain - translations followed in Germany, Denmark, Finland, Portugal, Italy, Holland and Belgium.
+Mortadelo's popularity is not restricted to Spain - translated publications followed in Germany, Denmark, Finland, Portugal, Italy, The Netherlands and Belgium.

 Sacarino, by Francisco Ibàñez

 While continuing to work on his hit series, Ibáñez created several new series.
 Also for Pulgarcito, he came up with 'La Familia Trapisonda' in 1958.
 In the magazine Tio Vivo, he began the series '13, Rue del Percebe' (1961), 'Rompetechos' (1964) and 'Pepe Gotera y Otilio' (1966).
-He continued his collaboration with DDT with the series 'El Botones Sacarino', in fact a direct copy of André Franquin's 'Gaston Lagaffe'.
+He also continued his collaboration with DDT with 'El Botones Sacarino' (1963), a series that was heavily influenced by André Franquin's 'Gaston Lagaffe'.
 Other creations are 'Tete Cohete' and 'Don Pedrito'.

 Cover, by Francisco IbàñezCover, by Francisco Ibàñez